Cruciate ligament rupture dog

 Aftercare

-Just as important as the correct surgical technique is adequate aftercare in the form of physiotherapy and pain management.
+Just as important as the correct surgical technique is adequate aftercare in the form of physiotherapy and pain treatment.

-These factors favor a degenerative cruciate ligament tear in dogs:
+These factors promote a degenerative cruciate ligament tear in dogs:

-Higher age: The older the dog, the more unstable and less resistant the knee joint.
+Older age : The older the dog, the more unstable and less resilient the knee joint is.

-✓ O verloading - If the knee joints are loaded unevenly or incorrectly due to too little, too much or the wrong movement, small cruciate ligament tears can gradually develop.
+Overload - If the knee joints are unevenly or incorrectly loaded due to too little, too much or incorrect movement, small cruciate ligament tears can gradually occur.

-Pre-existing conditions: Inflammation of the knee joint or congenital dislocation of thepatella (patellar luxation) may increase the risk of cruciate ligament rupture in dogs.
+Previous illnesses : Inflammation of the knee joint or a congenital dislocation of the kneecap ( patellar luxation ) can increase the risk of cruciate ligament rupture in dogs.

-However, there is also a ✓ hereditary component in cruciate ligament tears:
+However, there is also a ✓ hereditary component to cruciate ligament tears:

-A steep position of the lower leg (tibial plateaus).
+a steep position of the lower leg (tibial plateaus).
 In dogs with a very steep joint surface of the lower leg, the loads on the anterior cruciate ligament are significantly higher.
-This causes the lower leg to be pushed forward with each step and puts stress on the anterior cruciate ligament.
-This predisposition to a steep position of the lower leg is hereditary.
+With every step, the lower leg is pushed forward and puts strain on the anterior cruciate ligament.
+This predisposition to steep lower leg position is hereditary.

 Which dogs are particularly affected?

-In principle, the phenomenon of cruciate ligament rupture dog can occur in any dog.
+In principle, the phenomenon of cruciate ligament rupture can occur in any dog.
 However, there are some dog breeds that have a genetic predisposition to cruciate ligament tears and are therefore affected more often than other dogs.
-The dog breeds at risk include:
+Dog breeds at risk include:

 • Newfoundland